MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 - Any firewalls or domain controller will be protected by both subnet NSGs and NIC NSGs.
 - All production applications will have ASGs applied.

-Contoso has built a model of how this will look for its applications.
+Contoso has built a model of how this security configuration will look for its applications.

 ![Diagram of the Contoso security model.](./media/contoso-migration-infrastructure/asg.png)